elastic/logstash/docs/configuration.md

     match => { "field1" => "value1", "field2" => "value2", ... }

+## <a name="fieldreferences"></a>Field References

+All events have properties.
+For example, an apache access log would have things like status code, request path, http verb, client ip, etc. Logstash calls these properties "fields."

+In many cases, it is useful to be able to refer to a field by name.
+To do this, you can use the logstash field reference syntax.

+By way of example, let us suppose we have this event:

+    {
+      "agent": "Mozilla/5.0 (compatible; MSIE 9.0)",
+      "ip": "192.168.24.44",
+      "request": "/index.html"
+      "response": {
+        "status": 200,
+        "bytes": 52353
+      },
+      "ua": {
+        "os": "Windows 7"
+      }
+    }

+The syntax to access fields is `[fieldname]`.
+If you are only referring to a top-level field, you can omit the `[]` and simply say `fieldname`.
+In the case of nested fields, like the "os" field above, you need the full path to that field: `[ua][os]`.

+## <a name="sprintf"></a>sprintf format

+This syntax is also used in what logstash calls 'sprintf format'.
+This format allows you to refer to field values from within other strings.
+For example, the statsd output has an 'increment' setting, to allow you to keep a count of apache logs by status code:

+    output {
+      statsd {
+        increment => "apache.%{[response][status]}"
+      }
+    }

+You can also do time formatting in this sprintf format.
+Instead of specifying a field name, use the `+FORMAT` syntax where `FORMAT` is a [time format](http://joda-time.sourceforge.net/apidocs/org/joda/time/format/DateTimeFormat.html).

+For example, if you want to use the file output to write to logs based on the hour and the 'type' field:

+    output {
+      file {
+        path => "/var/log/%{type}.%{+yyyy.MM.dd.HH}"
+      }
+    }

 ## <a name="conditionals"></a>Conditionals

 Sometimes you only want a filter or output to process an even under